jagprog5/dev-guide/README.md

 If the left hand doesn't know what the right hand is doing, then that's not good.
 There should be an effort to maintain inter- and intra-team cohesion.
-Especially for remote or hybrid work; although productivity on an individual scale increases, team cohesions can suffer if its not executed correctly.
+Especially for remote or hybrid work; although productivity on an individual scale increases, team cohesions can suffer if it's not executed correctly.
 Implementing a [daily standup](https://www.atlassian.com/agile/scrum/standups) and infrequent all-hands meetings can help.
 Just ensure that meetings add value.